Rules of Competition

 • Entries must fit the designated monthly theme.

-• Restrictions on editing and manipulation of photos in the Assigned Category are detailed in the chart below.
-These restrictions are intended to provide an opportunity for photographers of all levels to compete on an equal footing.
+• Restrictions on editing and manipulation of photos in this category are detailed in the chart below.
+These restrictions are intended to provide an opportunity for photographers of all levels to compete more fairly.

 Open

-• Entries are not restricted as to theme.
+• Entries are not restricted to a theme.

-Changes to the pictorial content (deleting, resizing, moving, and adding components)—which are not allowed in the Assigned category—are allowed in the Open category, with the following exceptions:
+• Significant changes to the pictorial content (deleting, resizing, moving, and adding main components)—which are not allowed in the Assigned category—are allowed in the Open category, with the following exceptions:

-• Any pictorial content added to the photo (a moon, clouds, better sky, less-distracting background, etc.) must be from a photo taken by the entrant and not from any other source.
+--Any pictorial content added to the photo (a moon, clouds, better sky, less-distracting background, etc.) must be from a photo taken by the entrant and not from any other source, including creation via Artificial Intelligence.
+(See note about AI-generated content below.)

-• Photos in which the pictorial content has been altered must retain the overall realism of the original photo.
+--Photos in which the pictorial content has been altered must retain the overall realism of the original photo.
 For example, a moon may be added to the night sky, but not more than one moon.
-(Photos with significant distortions of reality must be entered in one of the two yearly Abstracts and Altered Reality competitions.)
+(Photos with significant distortions of reality must be entered in the Abstracts and Altered Reality competition, which is held once each year.)

-• Any filters that are applied, either during capture or during post-processing, must retain the overall realism of the subject.
-Any photo that appears unnatural or unrealistic must be entered into an Abstracts and Altered Reality competition.
-(For example, slightly enhancing the starburst effect of a light at night is ok, but if the effect is so extreme that it appears unnatural, the photo belongs in Abstracts and Altered Reality.)
+• Any filters that are applied, either during capture or during editing, must retain the overall realism of the subject.
+Any photo that appears unnatural must be entered into the Abstracts and Altered Reality competition.
+(For example, slightly enhancing the starburst effect of a light at night is OK, but if the effect is so extreme that it appears unnatural, the photo is not allowed.)

 • There is no limit on the capture date for the photo.